MobiPkg/Compile/README.md

 ## Requirements

+- Platform
+  - macOS (If you want to compile iOS)
-- linux or macOS
+  - linux (No tested)
-- Android NDK 25
+- Android NDK 25 (If you want to compile android)
-- XCode 14.x
+- XCode 14.x (If you want to compile iOS)
-- Git
+- Git (If your source url is git)
+- wget (If your source url is http/https)
+  - tar (If your source is tar)
+    - gzip (If your source is gzip/tar.gz/tgz)
+    - bzip2 (If your source is bzip2/tar.bz2/tbz2)
+    - xz (If your source is xz/tar.xz)
+    - lamz (If your source is lamz/tar.lamz)
+  - unzip (If your source is zip)
+  - 7zip (If your source is 7zip)
+- cp (If your source is path), the cp command is IEEE Std 1003.2 (“POSIX.2”) compliant.

 If you want to compile c